Automated recurring scans and email reporting for WordPress

 - After any scan means always send a report after every scan if there are issues to report about.
 You may get up to 24 emails per day.

 - If any changes in scan results occurred means something has changed in a set of issues you’ve selected in the setting above.

 - If new issues detected means to send a report only if new issues have been found during a scan.
-Other changes doesn’t affect sending reports.
-For instance if a size of a file is changing from scan to scan, you wil be notified only once when this issue occurs for the first time.
+Other changes don’t affect sending reports.
+For instance, if a size of a file is changing from scan to scan, you will be notified only once when this issue occurs for the first time.
 This option is the most restrictive.